Rocky Mountain Tai Chi Chuan LLC Anti-Harassment Policy

 If you’re being harassed, whether by a colleague, student, visitor, or vendor, you can choose to talk to any of these people:

-- Offenders.
+Offenders.
 If you suspect that an offender doesn’t realize they are guilty of harassment, you can choose to talk to them directly in an effort to resolve the issue.
-This tactic is appropriate for cases of minor harassment (e.g. inappropriate jokes or inappropriate touching during push hands).
-If the offender is a student or visitor, you may not feel comfortable addressing the offender yourself.
-And you are never required to talk directly to the offender.
+This tactic is appropriate for some cases of harassment (e.g. inappropriate jokes or inappropriate touching during push hands).
+You may not feel comfortable addressing the offender yourself and it is important to be clear that you are never required to talk directly to the offender.
 If you don’t want to approach the offender or you are not able to resolve the situation, immediately contact one of the owners of RMTCC and we will work to resolve the problem.

 Note that you can always take action outside of this policy in accordance with local, state, and federal law.

-Punishment for harassment depends on the severity of the offence and may include counseling, reprimands, suspensions, denial of permission to participate in RMTCC classes, workshops, and events, or termination.
+Punishment for harassment depends on the severity of the offence and may include reprimands, suspensions, denial of permission to participate in RMTCC classes, workshops, and events, removal from RMTCC ownership and management, or termination for paid instructors and employees.